arcus/NALMS_Not_Another_LMS/README.md

 ![Alerts & Notifications menu.](media/pathways_3.png)

 Select "alerts.csv" in your pathway's directory.
-This will upload two alerts: one to nudge participants who are inactive for at least two weeks, and another to congratulate participants who finish their pathways.
+This will upload **15** alerts for your pathway: 14 to nudge participants (weekly, on weeks 3-16 inclusive) who are inactive for at least two weeks, and 1 to congratulate participants who finish their pathways.

 ### Check that pathway is correctly set up in REDCap